 The Mystery of the Green Boots on Mount Everest

 While there is no official confirmation, most climbers and mountaineers believe that Green Boots is the body of Tsewang Paljor, an Indian climber.
-Tsewang Paljor was born on April 10, 1968, in the small village of India.
-Since his early childhood, he had a passion for mountains.
+Tsewang Paljor was born on April 10, 1968, in a small village in India.
+Since his early childhood, he has had a passion for mountains.

 Later, he joined the Indian police and became a part of the Indo-Tibetan Border Police (ITBP).
-The head of the constable got the chance to conquer the top of the world in 1996 at the age of 28.
+The head of the constable got the chance to conquer the top of the world in May 1996 at the age of 28.
 The team ascended the Everest from the Northeast Ridge route.
+As mentioned by John Krakauer in his book Into Thin Air, he was a member of the Indo-Tibetan Border Police Everest Expedition, which was climbing Everest from the Tibetan side of the mountain.

 It is said that they did not hire any sherpas during their expedition.
 They suffered the harsh weather and lost their way.
 As the storm intensified, communication with base camp was lost.
 He and his two teammates encountered a fierce blizzard that ultimately led to their deaths.